URiem/worldtravellog/README.md

 - Log into ElephantSQL.com and access your dashboard.
 - Click "Create New Instance"
 - Set up a plan, give your plan a **Name**, select the **Tiny Turtel (Free)** plan, leave the **Tags** field blank.
-- Select "Select Retion" and select a data center new you.
+- Select "Select Region" and select a data center new you.
 - Click "Review".
 - Confirm your details and then click "Create instance".
 - Return to the ElephantSQL dashboard and click on the database instance name for this project.